Dylan Tombides: Club career

-Born in Perth, Western Australia, Tombides lived in City Beach and played youth football with Stirling Lions before moving to Macau in 2007 aged 13.
+Born in Perth, Western Australia, having Hellenic ancestry from his father's side, Tombides lived in City Beach and played youth football with Stirling Lions before moving to Macau in 2007 aged 13.
 He played in nearby Hong Kong with the Brazilian Soccer School in Yau Ma Tei before joining West Ham United aged 15.
 He was an unused substitute in the Premier League game on 22 May 2011 against Sunderland, in which the already relegated Hammers concluded their season with a 3–0 loss at the Boleyn Ground.

 On 25 September 2012, he made his only professional appearance for West Ham in a 4–1 home defeat by Wigan Athletic in the League Cup third round, coming on as an 84th-minute substitute for Gary O'Neil.

 International career

 Tombides played in the Under-17 World Cup in Mexico in 2011, and played all four of Australia's matches as they reached the last 16 before elimination by Uzbekistan.
 In their opening game in Guadalajara, he scored the winner for a 2–1 victory over the Ivory Coast.
 He was considered by Australian fans and media to be a successor to Harry Kewell, but his coach Jan Versleijen downplayed the comparisons, saying that despite his talent it was too early to make such a judgement.